 As a result of the last improvement plan, we have made positive progress where more innovative local solutions have been identified that can better meet the needs of individuals.
 Funding was made available to adult services to assist with ongoing project work and ensure that the pace of change can be accelerated.
-The learning disability service is using this resource to secure additional expertise in the form of a seconded Development Officer with the required knowledge of learning disability practice and who also has experience of commissioning, project work and service improvements.
-The Development Officer commenced in her secondment in August 2019 for a 2-year period and is now progressing identified areas of improvement across the learning disability service.
-Progress is detailed in section 12 of this report.
+The learning disability service used that resource to secure additional expertise in the form of a seconded Development Officer with the required knowledge of learning disability practice and who also has experience of commissioning, project work and service improvements.